jdolak/sidequest/docs/site_navigation_map.md

 class nb react;
 ```

-*purple blocks represent pages with dedicated routes, blue blocks represent logical pages that share the route of their parent*
+*purple blocks represent pages with dedicated routes*

+*blue blocks represent logical pages that share the route of their parent*